SevenPicoComponents/terraform-aws-dynamic-subnets/README.md

 public_subnet_cidrs = [ for netnumber in range(existing_az_count, existing_az_count * 2): cidrsubnet(cidr_block, subnet_bits, netnumber) ]
 ```

 Note that this means that, for example, in a region with 4 availability zones, if you specify only 3 availability zones
 in `var.availability_zones`, this module will still reserve CIDRs for the 4th zone.
 This is so that if you later
 want to expand into that zone, the existing subnet CIDR assignments will not be disturbed.
 If you do not want
 to reserve these CIDRs, set `max_subnet_count` to the number of zones you are actually using.

-## Share the Love

-Like this project?
-Please give it a ★ on [our GitHub](https://github.com/sevenpicocomponents/terraform-aws-dynamic-subnets)! (it helps us **a lot**)

-## Related Projects

-Check out these related projects.

-- [terraform-aws-vpc](https://github.com/sevenpicocomponents/terraform-aws-vpc) - Terraform Module that defines a VPC with public/private subnets across multiple AZs with Internet Gateways
-- [terraform-aws-vpc-peering](https://github.com/sevenpicocomponents/terraform-aws-vpc-peering) - Terraform module to create a peering connection between two VPCs
-- [terraform-aws-kops-vpc-peering](https://github.com/sevenpicocomponents/terraform-aws-kops-vpc-peering) - Terraform module to create a peering connection between a backing services VPC and a VPC created by Kops
-- [terraform-aws-named-subnets](https://github.com/sevenpicocomponents/terraform-aws-named-subnets) - Terraform module for named subnets provisioning.

-## Help

-**Got a question?** We got answers.

-File a GitHub [issue](https://github.com/sevenpicocomponents/terraform-aws-dynamic-subnets/issues), send us an [email][email] or join our [Slack Community][slack].

 ## Copyright